mdn/browser-compat-data/governance.md

 The [Owner group](#list-of-owners) has final authority over this project including:

 - Technical direction of the project, especially infrastructure PRs and linting and/or schema decisions.
-- Project governance and process (including this policy).
+- Project governance and process (including this policy and any updates).
 - Contribution policy.
 - GitHub repository hosting.
+- Confirming Peers.

 Being an Owner is not time-limited.
 There is no fixed size of the Owner group.
 The Owner group should be of such a size as to ensure adequate coverage of important areas of expertise balanced with the ability to make decisions efficiently.
-An Owner may be removed from the Owner group by voluntary resignation, or by a standard Owner group motion.
+An Owner may be removed from the Owner group by voluntary resignation, or by a standard Owner group motion, including for violations of Contribution and/or Commit Access Guidelines.

 Changes to the Owner group should be posted in the agenda, and may be suggested as any other agenda item (see [Project Meetings](#project-meetings) below).

-Owners have additional responsibilities over and above those of a Peer.
-These responsibilities ensure the smooth running of the project.
-Owners are expected to review code contributions, approve changes to this document, manage the copyrights within the project outputs, and participate in the project discussions and meetings.

 Owners fulfill all requirements of Peers, and also:

+- Ensure the smooth running of the project.
+- Review code contributions, approve changes to this document, manage the copyrights within the project outputs.
+- Participate in the project discussions and meetings.
 - Manage and merge non-data pull requests such as schema, linter, or infrastructure changes.
 - May merge their own pull requests once they have collected the feedback they deem necessary.
 (No pull request should be merged without at least one peer or owner comment stating they’ve looked at the PR.)
 - Release a new npm version of the project on a regular (weekly) basis.